qarix3/mathematical-finance/risk/README.md

-### Risk Management
+# Risk Management

-#### Measuring Return and Risk
+## Measuring Return and Risk

 - Expected Rate of Return
-- Measuring the Risk
-- Risk Aversion and Risk Premium
+- Measuring the Risk Aversion and Risk Premium
-- Return and Risk at Porfolio Level
+- Return and Risk at Portfolio Level
-- Markowitz's Two-Asset Portfolo
+- Markowitz’s Two-Asset Portfolio
 - Lending and Borrowing at a Risk-Free Rate of Return
 - Types of Risk
   - Market Risk